FALKONPS/generate-local-commit/README.md

 - Fully customizable prompt templates
 - Configure temperature and token settings to control generation style
 - Works with staged or unstaged changes
+- Adjustable context range to include lines before and after changes

 ## Requirements